 How a Phlebotomist Begins Their Day

-A typical workday for a phlebotomist begins around 5-6 am.
+The hours of a phlebotomist typically start early, around 5 to 6 a.m..
 It sounds like an awfully early start, but it isn’t just for efficiency.
 Phlebotomists start early because the best time to draw blood is when a patient’s body is in homeostasis.

 The early morning is the time when a phlebotomist receives orders from various departments in their medical institutions.
 These orders direct them where they need to go.
 Therefore, organization and time management are key.